Injury Report: Steph Curry’s Status vs. Denver Nuggets - NewsBreak

 The Golden State Warriors went back to their title-winning starting lineup in a much-needed win at Chase Center on Saturday.
 Steph Curry, Klay Thompson, Andrew Wiggins, Draymond Green and Kevon Looney raced out to an 18-7 lead over the Dallas Mavericks, overwhelming a visiting team playing without not just top-tier MVP candidate Luka Doncic, but also Christian Wood.
 If not for Curry leaving late in the third quarter with a lower left leg injury, Golden State surely wouldn’t have almost blown another massive second-half advantage while holding on for a 119-113 victory.

-Lakers News: LeBron James Posts Cryptic Tweet After Kyrie Irving Traded to Dallas
+Lakers News: LA’s Betting Odds Shift After Kyrie Irving Traded to Dallas

-The entire basketball world was waiting for LeBron James' thoughts on his former teammate, Kyrie Irving, being traded to the Dallas Mavericks.
-James was very much advocating for the Lakers to add Irving before the Feb.
-9 trade deadline, both through cryptic tweets and more blunt responses.
-However, on Sunday,...
+The Los Angeles Lakers top trade target, Kyrie Irving, will head to the Western Conference.
+However, Irving won’t don the purple and gold; instead, he’s heading to the Dallas Mavericks and creating a new tandem with superstar Luka Doncic.
+LA and Irving have been linked to each other...

 Nets owner got last laugh with Kyrie Irving through petty move